4-4-2022/Jake_Varney_p1/README.md

 ## Getting Started
+First you will need to download the following programs to get started:
+- Spring Tool Suite IDE (https://spring.io/tools)
+- Advanced Rest Client or Postman (https://install.advancedrestclient.com/install) or (https://www.postman.com/)

+You can then use any Database option of your preference.
+I used AWS for hosting the database and used PostgreSQL myself.

+After this you will need to clone the git repository using git clone in your choice of bash Shell, I personally used git Bash. git clone
 ## Usage
 Once you have downloaded the required code and programs, you will need to open the project in the Spring Tool Suite Workspace that you have designated.